Shopware Costs

 |---|---|---|---|

-| Community Edition | €0 license | project-dependent | hosting, development, integrations, operations |
+| Community Edition (free) | €0 license | project-dependent | Hosting, development, integrations, operations |

-| Rise / Evolve / Beyond | – | from €600 monthly / from €2,400 monthly / custom | plan, GMV, further factors |
+| Rise / Evolve / Beyond | – | from €600/month / from €2,400/month / custom | Plan, GMV, other factors |

-| Theme / Frontend | €1,500–€20,000 | – | design scope, templates |
+| Theme / Frontend | €1,500–€20,000 | – | Design requirements, templates |

-| Plugins | €30–€6,000 | €120–€3,000 per year | number, quality, customization |
+| Plugins | €30–€6,000 | €120–€3,000 annually | Quantity, quality, customization |

-| Development | €3,000–€30,000 | – | functional scope |
+| Development | €3,000–€30,000 | – | Feature scope |

 | Integrations | €500–€12,000+ | – | ERP, PIM, CRM, payment, shipping |

-| Hosting / Setup | €1,000–€3,000 | €400–€3,600 per year | infrastructure, performance |
+| Hosting / Setup | €1,000–€3,000 | €400–€3,600 annually | Infrastructure, performance |

-| Maintenance | – | €2,400–€8,000 per year | SLA, shop complexity |
+| Maintenance | – | €2,400–€8,000 annually | SLA, shop complexity |

-| Migration | €1,500–€15,000 | – | data volume, legacy system, custom code |
+| Migration | €1,500–€15,000 | – | Data volume, legacy system, custom code |

-| SEO / Tracking / Training | €300–€4,000 | €300–€1,500 per year | setup, tools, scope |
+| SEO / Tracking / Training | €300–€4,000 | €300–€1,500 annually | Setup, tools, scope |

-| Ongoing development | – | €2,000–€12,000 per year | roadmap, optimization |
+| Ongoing development | – | €2,000–€12,000 annually | Roadmap, optimization |

-FAQ about Shopware costs
+Frequently asked questions about Shopware costs

 Is Shopware available for free?